 - Emotion regulation: understand emotions, decrease emotional vulnerability and emotional suffering.

-- Distress tolerance: accepting of yourself and the situation on a non-evaluating and non-judgmental manner.
+- Distress tolerance: accepting of yourself and the situation on a non-judgmental manner.

 Target group – Borderline disorder

-A borderline personality disorder (BPD) is characterised by 3 things: a pattern of emotional instability, impulsive and reckless behaviour, and interpersonal instability (having trouble with relationships and insecurity about life goals).
-However, DBT has also been proven effective for a variety of other disorders, such as addiction, depression, PTSD and eating disorders.
+A borderline personality disorder (BPD) is characterized by: a pattern of emotional instability, impulsive and reckless behavior, and interpersonal instability (having trouble with relationships and insecurity about life goals).
+However, DBT has been proven effective for a variety of other disorders, such as addiction, depression, PTSD and eating disorders.